Suryatwist/Data-Analyst/Task 2/README.md

 The dashboards and their insights provide a robust foundation for data-driven decision-making.
 By following these strategic recommendations, Super Store can improve its market penetration, optimize operational practices, and enhance overall profitability.

-## 🤝 Contributions

-Contributions to this repository are welcome.
-Please follow the standard fork-and-pull request workflow for contributions.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.